SartajBhuvaji/SartajBhuvaji/README.md

   <li> Looking for New Grad SDE roles!
 </ul>   -->

-Hello, my name is <b>Sartaj</b>, a `Computer Science` graduate student at Seattle University, `specializing in Data Science`.
-What excites me most is building robust software systems and diving into the vast world of math and data science.

-Currently, as a `data science researcher` at my university, I'm involved in exploring synthetic data generation algorithms.
-Through this work, I've not only gained valuable research experience but also achieved concrete results – notably improving classification accuracy by `10%` through fine-tuned data augmentation algorithms, which contributed to more accurate predictions and insights.
+I'm a Computer Science graduate from Seattle University, specializing in Data Science.
+My passion lies in solving problems through programming.
+I enjoy coding and building projects, as well as exploring the nuances and theories of data science.
+My goal is to leverage AI to solve real-world problems.

+## 🚀 My Journey

+As a `Data Science Research Assistant` at Seattle University, I've been diving deep into the fascinating world of synthetic data generation.
+This experience has been incredibly rewarding, allowing me to push the boundaries of what's possible with data augmentation.
+I'm proud to say that our work has led to my paper being accepted in DaWaK 2024.

-In addition to my research, I have a strong passion for hands-on coding and project development.
-I've had the opportunity to work on big data projects where I've designed and implemented `data pipelines` using Spark and Airflow, facilitating efficient data processing and analytics.
+My journey in tech isn't just about research, though.
+I love getting my hands dirty with code and building practical solutions.
+I've had the exciting opportunity to work on big data projects, where I've designed and implemented `data pipelines` using cutting-edge tools like Spark and Airflow.
+These projects have not only honed my technical skills but also reinforced my belief in the power of data-driven decision-making.

+## 💡 What Drives Me

+I'm driven by the endless possibilities that lie at the intersection of software engineering and data science.
+Whether it's experimenting with `LLMs`, fine-tuning models, or building efficient data architectures, I'm always eager to learn and apply new technologies.

-My proficiency in Java, Python, TensorFlow, SQL, and big data tools, combined with my deep commitment to data-driven problem-solving, makes me well-equipped to drive innovation in the field.
-I take pride in my strong teamwork and communication skills, which have been integral to the success of various collaborative projects.
+My toolkit includes Python, Java, TensorFlow, SQL, and various big data tools.
+But beyond the technical skills, I pride myself on my ability to collaborate effectively and communicate complex ideas simply.
+These soft skills have been crucial in the success of my projects, from developing the `Resonate` framework for meeting insight extraction to creating streaming big data pipelines using AWS.

+## 🎓 Looking Ahead

-As I'm on track to graduate in `June 2024`, I'm actively seeking a Full-Time Software Engineering role, and I genuinely believe that my passion and knowledge would make me a great fit for your team!
+As I graduated in `June 2024`, I'm excited about the next chapter in my career.
+I'm actively seeking a Full-Time Software Engineering and Data Science role where I can contribute my skills in software development, data engineering and data science.
+I'm particularly interested in roles that allow me to work on challenging problems and continue learning in this ever-evolving field.

-Thank you for your consideration!
+I believe my unique blend of research experience, practical project work, and passion for innovation makes me well-equipped to drive meaningful impact in any tech team.

 <!-- Adding a one-liner for each project
 - GTA V